davidski/sprintr/README.md

 =======

 **sprintr** is a minimal R wrapper of the Jira and Jira Software REST APIs.
-Convienience functions with object parsing are available for retrieving sprint and velocity information.
+Convenience functions with object parsing are available for retrieving sprint and velocity information.
 Bring the power of \#rstats to your sprint reporting!